img

 Physical factors that cause erectile dysfunction

 Erectile dysfunction can be a short term condition that causes frustration, or a long term issue with more serious consequences.
-In most cases, ED does go away.
-Prolonged ED could be a sign of underlying medical issues, and a visit to your GP will help to rule this out for your own peace of mind.
-The physical factors that can cause erectile dysfunction include medical conditions, diseases and injury.
-Heart disease, clogged blood vessels, low testosterone, high blood pressure and diabetes are key causes of erectile dysfunction.
-Parkinson’s disease, multiple sclerosis and Peyronie’s Disease are amongst the more serious conditions that can also inhibit your ability to achieve an erection.
-Prescription medications can also contribute, and you’ll want to make sure that you mention any that you are currently taking to ensure an accurate diagnosis.
+In most cases, ED resolves on its own.
+Prolonged ED can be a sign of underlying medical issues, and a visit to your GP will help you rule this out for your own peace of mind.
+Heart disease, clogged arteries, low testosterone, high blood pressure and diabetes are common causes of erectile dysfunction.
+Parkinson’s disease, multiple sclerosis and Peyronie’s Disease are also conditions that can inhibit your ability to achieve an erection.
+Prescription medications can also contribute, and you’ll want to make sure that you mention any that you are currently taking to your doctor prior to evaluation.

 How your lifestyle puts you at risk of erectile dysfunction